varnishcache/varnish-cache/doc/sphinx/reference/varnish-cli.rst

       Sets the health state on a specific backend.
 This is useful if you want to take a certain backend out of sirculations.

-ban   *field operator argument* [&& field operator argument [...]]
+ban [-t ttl] [-g grace] [-k keep] *field operator argument* [&& field operator argument [...]]
-      Immediately invalidate all documents matching the ban expression.
+      Sets the given ttl, grace and keep for objects matching the ban expression.
+If none of ttl, grace or keep are given, they all get set to -1, definitively removing the object from cache.
 See *Ban Expressions* for more documentation and examples.

 ban.list
       All requests for objects from the cache are matched against